 Firewall: A firewall sets up a sort of perimeter defense that separates trusted from unknown traffic and filters out the latter.
 Actually, it does a lot more than that but here’s a quick rundown on why you want one.

 Virtual Private Network: If the website collects or stores any sort of private data (and most do), recent GDPR regulations related to privacy make choosing a VPN any time you connect to the front or backend almost mandatory.
 The bottom line is that the encryption and IP address cloaking are an excellent defense against the rash of continuing data breaches.

 Security Suite: There are a handful of effective choices in this part of the online security industry, any of which provide solid anti-virus and anti-malware protection.
-To choose not to use one is virtual website suicide.
+To choose not to use one is virtual suicide, particularly if you’re using trading software or working with sensitive financial data.
 With the average small business site being probed by hackers 44 times per day, an infection is almost certain if you don’t take this precaution.

 5. Customer Service Software

 Acquiring new customers is a great way to grow an online business, but unless you keep those users happy, you will not build a valuable property.
 The goal should always be to retain current customers and find ways to boost their activity on your website.
 Poor customer service will hurt a company’s reputation.
 Nobody wants to buy into a bad service experience.